cakePhone/OreoSearchPage/README.md

 # OreoSearch
 OreoSearch is a simple home page for your basic non-ugly browser needs.
 Need your home page to sit flush with your top bar?
 I solved the issue!

+## Rewriting
+This page will be rewritten from the ground up, using vue and some other libraries.
+Feedback is appreaciated, wait for all the features to roll out meanwhile.

 ## Features
 OreoSearch has the following feautures: